 Financial engineers design and evaluate products that help organizations manage risk-return tradeoffs.
 Financial engineering is no longer limited to quantitative traders and derivatives specialists, but is now used widely throughout the private sector for purposes including hedging foreign currency exposures, financing real investment, and managing real and financial risks.
 The aim of this track is to provide students with the background they need to be leaders and innovators in this growing field.
 The track includes courses in probability, optimization under uncertainty, stochastic calculus, dynamic programming, and financial economics.
 Special attention is given to the development of the efficient computational techniques that are needed in "real-time" computing environments.
 In addition, students can elect to focus on the computer-based technologies that are becoming increasingly important in finance, such as the design of efficient trading systems, algorithms, interfaces, large databases, and the security of computer networks.
-Several courses provide students with the opportunity to work in a small group on actual financial engineering problems under the joint guidance of a faculty member and a high-level industry practitioner.
+Several courses provide students with the opportunity to acquire practical experience.
+In particular, full-time students will have the opportunity to work in a small group on actual financial engineering problems under the joint guidance of a faculty member and a high-level industry practitioner.